ewradcliffe/restaurant-booking-system/README.md

 Heroku
 PostgreSQL
 Summernote
-Cloudinary is installed, but not used in the final version Crispy Forms
+Crispy Forms
 Bootstrap 5.

+Cloudinary is installed, but not used in the final version.
+If used in future versions please add the secret key from env.py as a config var in Heroku.
+Please see the deployment section for instructions on how to do this.

 ### Credits.